plumbee/clojure-hamcrest/README.md

 => nil
 ```

-For more examples, please see the tests.
+For more usage examples, please see the tests.

 ## License (See LICENSE file for full license)